gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ~~~~~~~~~~~
 {: #fig-pub-key-enc-values title="ACE Public Key Encoding Values" artwork-align="center"}

-Note that the CBOR map specified as payload of the 2.01 (Created) response may include further parameters, e.g. according to the signalled transport profile of ACE.
+The CBOR map specified as payload of the 2.01 (Created) response may include further parameters, e.g. according to the signalled transport profile of ACE.

 Finally, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and the signalled transport profile of ACE.